openlibhums/memory-alpha/content/support/issues-volumes-and-collections/issues-and-volumes.md

 - Volume 35 • 2021 • Number 49

 > [!TIP]
-> If you want to display a totally custom issue title, disable everything except issue title, and use that field to form the issue display for each issue.
+> If you want to display a custom issue title, disable everything except issue title, and use that field to form the issue display for each issue.

 > [!TIP]
 > You can use the article number field to set an arbitrary number for each article, whether to distinguish articles within each volume or issue or to number articles across volumes and issues.
-Article number is an optional field separate from article ID and can be set in Edit Metadata.
+Article number is an optional field separate from article ID and can be set in **Edit metadata**.

 > [!TIP]
 > If your journal has a lot of issues you can enable the "Group issues by decade" feature to allow readers to jump to a specific decade on the issues interface.

-## Creating and Editing Issue Details
+## Creating and editing issue details

-You can create new issues from this page using the Create Issue button and you view and edit the detail of individual issues by selecting them.
+You can create new issues from this page using the **Create issue** button and you view and edit the detail of individual issues by selecting them.

 <!-- ![An empty create issue form](../nstatic/create-issue.png) -->

 Information on the sizes of the cover image and large image can be found in the Styling section

-## Manage an Issue
+## Manage an issue

-Clicking on View takes you through to the manage issue page where you can alter an individual issue.
+Clicking on **View** takes you through to the manage issue page where you can alter an individual issue.
 The page is split into 4 sections.

 - Issue Management
 - Table of Contents
 - Guest Editors
 - Galleys

-### Issue Management
+### Issue management

 Here you can see the metadata for your issue, edit it, delete it and if the issue is published there is a link to view it on the front end.

-### Table of Contents
+### Table of contents

 In the Table of Contents section, you can add articles to the issue, sort the sections and sort the articles within their sections.